xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 5. Save the changes.
    ![541-template-editor-save.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/541-template-editor-save.png)

-   The changed template will be automatically renamed from `crisp_white/customer/layout/header/header.bar.twig` to `theme_tweaker/customer/layout/header/header.bar.twig` and will be listed in the **Look an feel** -> **Edited templates** section of the admin back-end.
+   The changed template will be automatically renamed from `crisp_white/customer/layout/header/header.bar.twig` to `theme_tweaker/customer/layout/header/header.bar.twig` and will be listed in the **Look & Feel** -> **Edited templates** section of the admin back-end.

     If a custom template is disabled the changes it applies will be cancelled and the page will be reverted to its default look.